SideKit-iOS/FAQ/README.md

 </details>

-> ### Is SideKit affiliated with Apple?

-No. SideKit is fully independent — not affiliated with or endorsed by Apple.

 > ### What do I get as a store owner?

 Your own branded iOS app, landing page, and operator dashboard, running on a dedicated server we set up for you.
 You also get a shared catalog of 8,000+ apps that SideKit maintains and keeps signed for your subscribers.